pydata/pydata-sphinx-theme/docs/contributing.rst

 Building the production assets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the new theme assets into the python package, run:
+To build the new theme assets into the python package, from the root of this repo,
+run:

 .. code-block:: bash